mechmotum/skijumpdesign/joss-paper/paper.md

 the landing surface according to the theory.

 Ski resorts have been reluctant, however, to adopt this more engineered approach to jump design, in part due to questions of feasibility, but also becasue of the somewhat ponderous and complex calculations required.
-Some recent effort has been made to develop numerical software to automate these calculations [@Levy 2015] that also embodies graphical user interfaces but these have relied on proprietary, closed-source tools and programming environments (MATLAB).
-The present open source, online application implemented in Python ... etc.   ... removes the restrictions and promises to make the method more widely available to the skiing industry.
+Some recent efforts have been made to develop numerical software to automate these calculations [@Levy 2015] that also embodies graphical user interfaces but these have relied on proprietary, closed-source tools and programming environments (MATLAB).
+The present open source, online application skijumpdesign is implemented in Python ... etc.   ..., removes these restrictions and promises to make the method more widely available to the skiing industry.

+Do we need a paragraph here that summarizes in more detail what the software does?

 # Acknowledgements